 Undergraduate Research Fellow: Adolfo Carvalho (Astrophysics, Mathematics, '19)

 Project Description: Adolfo designed and built a prototype simulator of the historical observation runs ("sweeps") made by Caroline and William Herschel at the end of the 18th century just outside London.
 Their work, which led to the development of modern cosmology and the foundation of the Royal Astronomical Society, is generally famous but hard to grasp practically because of its abstract nature.
-Adolfo's work allows users to see, roughly moment for moment, what William Herschel saw based on our knowldge as gleaned from the archive (an example simulation).
+Adolfo's work allows users to see, roughly moment for moment, what William Herschel saw based on our knowldge as gleaned from the archive.
 In order to build this simulator, Adolfo had to familiarize himself with the archive, its legacy, and historical interpretations; he taught himself C++ development; and he wrote reflections on his work.

 Mentor: John Mulligan, HRC